About Your Bill - Billing

 There is a minimum monthly payment of $75 or your total patient balance divided over 12 months, whichever is the greater of the two.
-If you are unable to pay the minimum due balance please contact our customer service department and we will review other payment arrangement options with you.
+If you are unable to pay the minimum due balance please contact our customer service department and we will review other financial options with you.

-For those with extreme financial hardship, a sliding scale arrangement is available.
-Strict income guidelines apply, subject to approval with documentation of income limiting the ability to meet the obligation.
+For those with financial hardship, assistance may be available.
+Income guidelines apply, subject to approval with documentation of income.

-The patient/guarantor must bring current financial information at the time of application, prior to your hospital/clinic visit.
+The patient/guarantor must submit current financial information at the time of application.
 The following information is needed when you apply for financial assistance: